 Isolation is not helpful.
 Find other women who are going through the same thing you are and communicate frequently to give each other support and encouragement.

 PCOS is a complex disease that is difficult to treat.
-Find at least one doctor who fully understands what PCOS is and has some innovative ways of treating it.
+Find at least one doctor who fully understands what this disorder is and has some innovative ways of treating it.

 In conclusion, remember that eating the wrong foods -- and living a sedentary and stress-filled life -- will delay or prevent your return to good health.
 If you follow these Ten Tips, you'll be amazed at how much control you have over PCOS and infertility.